-&lt;sup>15 Because there are situations where a mobile transmitter can be close to a mobile receiver, there may not be a benefit from propagation loss.
-Applying less strict OOBE limits in these situations may give rise to significant problems.
-Moreover, OOBE levels for broadband mobile transmitters must be realistically evaluated.
-Government spectrum managers should focus greater attention on solutions for these problems.
-For example, typically less than that of base stations, as well.
+The FCC limits on OOBE are typically less strict for mobile equipment than for base equipment.20 In addition, the ability of mobile receivers to reject out-of-band signals is typically less than that of base stations, as well.
 Further, it is not possible for filters of practical size for mobile units, such as SAW filters, to significantly attenuate signals in the 2 MHz guardband provided.
 Therefore, practical guardbands are less effective at mitigating interference in mobile-to-mobile scenarios.